Ampny/Ampny.github.io/content/post/in-some-cases-the-moon-is-you.md

 >see the blossoms at their best \
 >on all ten thousand mountains!

 It's an image that makes me smile -- thousands of the old hermit Saigyo spread across each mountain, like an army of ants busily inspecting each cherry blossom.
 It's a desire I can understand!
 I find myself wanting it all, to see everything and know everything and do everything there is to do.
 Again, from within the confines of our own skin, it's fruitless and even disparaging.
 All I'll see is are these few cherry trees in this measly lifetime of a few dozen years?
 But then again, that lack dissolves after stepping back and allowing the sense of self to expand.
-Watson, in a translator's note, mentions that Buddhas dividing the body into countless selves is common in the scriptures.
-Perhaps, once we let go of the small sense of self, it becomes no problem at all to enjoy each of the blossoms blooming on each mountain, or even to be the blossoms and be the mountain!
+Paradoxically, once we let go of grasping those things that felt faraway and separate become suddenly immediate, even intimate.
+In a translator's note to this poem, Watson mentions that Buddhas dividing the body into countless selves is common in the sutras.
+Perhaps, once we let go of the small sense of self it becomes no problem at all to enjoy each of the blossoms blooming on each mountain, or even to be the blossoms and be the mountain!

 P.S.
 When we consider that every part of living is a creative act, the lesson here becomes all-encompassing.
 It says something very fundamental about love and respect.
 How could we love something if we feel we have to posses it?
 How could we respect something if we need it to satisfy an internal sense of lack?